 The attempts of tugging the stranded Ever Given vessel in Suez Canal- press photo

-Egypt has asked for 916 million in compensation for damages caused by the grounding of the ship, the salvage operation, and for loss of reputation.
+Egypt has asked for $916 million in compensation for damages caused by the grounding of the ship, the salvage operation, and for loss of reputation.
 The situation complicated when an economic court in Ismailia governorate issued on April 13, 2021 a decision to officially arrest the ship until paying compensation.

 After negotiation, the SCA reduced the compensation claims from $916 million to $600 million.
 However, SCA Chairperson Admiral Osama Rabie stated three days ago in a phone-in that the Japanese Company wants to reduce the compensation sum from $600 million to $150 million.

 In his meeting with Panamanian ambassador to Egypt Alejandro Gante and Director General of the Panamanian Maritime Authority Rafael Cigarruista on May 25, Admiral Rabie said that the authority has provided facilities, revealing that “the value of the compensation requested by the Authority is about 550 million dollars, provided that 200 million USD shall be paid in advance, while the remaining 350 million USD are paid as letters of guarantee issued by an "A class" bank in Egypt.”